lizard-bio/nature-grade-visualization-playground/README.md

 ## Installation and Usage

 For **installation details**, usage examples, and example workflows, please refer to the **"In Action" files** specific to each package.
 Most information below this point is general, but the "In Action" files contain specialized guidance.
+At the very bottom of this README you can also find the needed installation info.

 Both packages have three main components: